 What about the perpetrators in our lives?
 Scientists state that the human brain cannot develop without the existence of another human brain.
 When this happens under abusive circumstances, the perpetrator heavily influences the victim’s future actions, beliefs, and how they feel about the world around them.

-Its ludicrous to expect any human to resist this kind of domination, then to emerge later unscathed.
+Its ludicrous to expect any human to resist physical, mental, and emotional domination, then to emerge later unscathed.
 From my own experiences from childhood and subsequent multiple abusive relationships over the decades, I believe that there are differing degrees of harm done to the victims but there is always harm.

 The Silent Act